ChangingDot/ChangingDot/CONTRIBUTING.md

 ### Commit Guidelines:

-For commits we try to follow the conventional commit specification ([Cheatsheet](https://gist.github.com/qoomon/5dfcdf8eec66a051ecd85625518cfd13))
+For commits, we try to follow the conventional commit specification ([Cheatsheet](https://gist.github.com/qoomon/5dfcdf8eec66a051ecd85625518cfd13))

 ## Setup